Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Numerical Simulations

 Now we perform a second set of experiments where we analyze the thresholds derived using the empirical quantile approach and the permutation-based scheme under both hypotheses $H_0$ and $H_1$.
 We will derive these thresholds independently for various values of $n$ and $k$.
-Specifically, we consider $n$ values ranging from $10$ to $100$ with intervals of $15$, and $k$ values set to $[12, 24, 36]$.
+Specifically, we consider $n$ values ranging from $10$ to $85$ with intervals of $15$, and $k$ values set to $[12, 24]$.
 For the empirical quantile approach, we begin by generating a collection of $200$ BTL models, where (unscaled) weights are randomly assigned according to $\alpha_i = 0.05 + U[0,1]$, with $U[0,1]$ representing a uniform random variable in $[0,1]$.
-Next, for each model, we generate synthetic data using the BTL model parameters and the corresponding pairwise comparison probabilities.
+Next, for each model, we generate synthetic data using the BTL model parameters and the corresponding pairwise comparison probabilities corresponding to a complete graph.
 The (scaled) test statistic $n\cdot k \cdot T$ is computed for each model, and the $95\%$ percentile value is identified as the threshold.
-We denote this estimated threshold using an empirical quantile approach as $\gamma_0$, and it is computed for each $n$ and $k$.
-Next, we utilize this collection of models and the corresponding generated synthetic data to compute two types of thresholds using the permutation-based scheme for each $n$ and $k$.
-The first, denoted as $\gamma_1$, involves only the shuffling corresponding to translated skew-symmetry.
-For every model in our collection, this involves shuffling the generated data for every $(i, j)$th and $(j, i)$th pair (for $i \neq j$) $200$ times and evaluating the $95\%$ percentile of (scaled) test statistic $n \cdot k\cdot T$.
-The reported $\gamma_1$ is the average value over the collection of our models.
-The second threshold, denoted by $\gamma_2$, is based on both kinds of shuffling: shuffling corresponding to translated skew-symmetry as well as corresponding to reversibility.
-To compute $\gamma_2$, we conduct skew symmetry shuffling followed by $n$ cyclic shufflings corresponding to reversibility.
-This combined process is repeated $200$ times for each model, with the scaled test statistic $n \cdot k\cdot T$ calculated on each occasion.
-The $95\%$ percentile is evaluated for each set of models, and the reported $\gamma_2$ value represents the average across the models.
-We repeat this experiment again when the induced graph is drawn from a single Erd\H{o}s-R\'enyi graph model with edge probability $p$ satisfying $np = \log^2 n$.
+We denote this estimated threshold using the empirical quantile approach as $\gamma_0$, computed separately for each combination of $n$ and $k$.
+Next, using only one of these models and its synthetic data, we compute an alternative threshold $\gamma_1$ via a permutation-based scheme.
+This involves two types of shuffling: first, shuffling to induce translated skew-symmetry, followed by $2n$ cyclic shuffles to induce reversibility.
+The combined shuffling procedure is repeated 200 times for each model, with the 95th percentile of the resulting $n \cdot k \cdot T$ values taken as $\gamma_1$.
+The entire experiment is then repeated for an observation graph generated from an Erd\H{o}s-R\'enyi model with edge probability $p$ chosen such that $np = \log^2 n$.